shogs/git-wt/README.md

 This will:
 1. Create a new branch and worktree in `.worktrees/feature-branch`
-2. Run setup actions from `.git-wt.yaml`
+2. Run new actions from `.git-wt.yaml`
 3. Add `.worktrees/` to `.gitignore` automatically

 ### Switch to a Worktree